-You can use these simple web tools to wipe away all of your old tweets
+Use these simple web tools to delete all of your old tweets

 Make sure to save your Twitter archive first.

 Unless you’re a literal saint, we’ve all got some skeletons in our social media closets.
-Maybe it’s an off-color joke or something that you accidentally retweeted on Twitter and didn’t bother to go and correct.
+Maybe it’s an off-color joke or something you accidentally retweeted on Twitter and didn’t bother to correct.

-One proviso before we continue, none of these services can remove them from anywhere that has archived your tweets, but not having them easily searchable from your Twitter profile is great.
+One proviso before we continue, none of these services can remove them from anywhere that has archived your tweets.

 Here’s how to use remove your Twitter history